serge-sans-paille/talks/cppp2021/talk.rst

  ``s/g++/gcc`` as linker.
 Say goodbye to…

 1. non-header only types / functions
-2. some template functions that are explicitly instanciated
+2. some template functions that are explicitly instantiated
 3. language features that require library support
     - default ``new`` / ``delete``
     - in-function static constructors

-Placement new are still ok :-)
+Placement new is still ok :-)

 ----